-This plan is designed for savers who want the potential for a conditional, stock market linked, fixed rate of interest, paid when the plan matures.
-We have
+This plan is designed for savers who want the potential for a conditional, stock market linked, fixed rate of interest each year.
+We have designed this plan for professionally advised savers, who are clients of authorised and regulated investment firms.

-designed this

-plan for professionally

-advised savers, who are

-clients of authorised

-and regulated

-investment

-firms.